What is the cheapest franchise to start a business?

 - Pillar to Post Home Inspectors.

-How much does it cost to enter a franchise?
+How much does it cost to franchise a Chick-fil-A?

 Buying a franchise might seem like easy money, but those royalties and fees will quickly cut into profit margins.
 The majority of franchise owners earn less than $50,000 per year.

 What is the number 1 franchise in America?